-Family run, Godwick pride themselves on their friendly and personal service.
-Much like the Keeper and the Dell, mentioned above, the folks at Godwick will do their utmost to accommodate you vision for your big day!
+Family run, Godwick prides itself on its friendly and personal service.
+Much like the Keeper and the Dell, mentioned above, the wedding planners at Godwick will do their utmost to accommodate your vision for your big day!

 It’s a magical kind of place and although last on this list, it is very far from the last place you should consider.